-In Reading for Performance examinations, the Learner is required to present a recital.
+In Reading for Performance examinations, the Learner is required to present a recital in order to meet the learning outcomes and assessment criteria.

 A recital is a programme of material based around a theme which is presented as a seamless performance.
+It includes the following:

-It includes an introduction to outline the theme, a number of readings (the number and type of readings required will depend on the grade being taken), linking statements to link one reading to another and a conclusion to bring the previously shared thoughts, ideas and texts into a final statement.
+- 1. an introduction to outline the theme - 2. a number of readings (the number and type of readings required will depend on the grade being taken) - 3. linking statements to link one reading to another - 4. a conclusion to bring the previously shared thoughts, ideas and texts into a final statement.

 The readings included in the recital must not be memorised but must be read from a book or folder.
-The Learner must not read the introduction, linking statements and conclusion to their recital - these elements must be performed from memory.